Congenital Aortic Stenosis Surgery for Children: Ross Procedure

 is often a first treatment.
 It is a less invasive procedure that helps open up the

 valve.
-But it often doesn’t work permanently.
+But it may not work permanently.
 It also may lead to a leaky valve.
-Your
+Your child’s

-child’s healthcare provider may be more likely to recommend the Ross procedure if
+healthcare provider may be more likely to advise the Ross procedure if your child

 In some cases, it may be possible to fix the aortic valve or replace it with something